 Unlike some other countries, in the UK there is no a concept of a sworn translation – where a translation is legally accredited by a court.
 Instead, we have three levels of certification depending on your requirements:

-In terms of expense, self-certification is the cheapest option, followed by affadivit, and then notarisation, so it is worth checking what you need.
+Self-certification is the cheapest option, followed by affadivit, and then notarisation.
+So it is well worth checking what you need.

 In my experience, the Home Office accepts self-certified translations from translators who belong to a professional body.
 However, I would always advise that you check with the organisation that you need to submit your translated certificate to.

 Of course, when you are dealing with sensitive documentation such as certificates and identification, fraud is a serious issue.
 You don’t want your certificate or its translation to fall into the wrong hands.